nasa-jpl/explorer-1/README.md

 \*All of the above files are untouched except for:

-- `tailwind.config.js`: manually edited `purge` options to be set to `false`.
-TODO: separate purge settings in both repos and leave tailwind config untouched.
 - `font-face.css`: automatically renamed to `_fonts.scss` and placed in `/src/scss/` via `npm sync:base`
 - `/assets/scss/` folder has some files unique to this repo:
   - `main-design-system.scss`: similar to the original `main.scss` but with key differences (see comments in file for more details)